-This week, on the heels of Aduhelm’s FDA approval, the agency granted breakthrough status to two more prospective new Alzheimer’s treatments, Eli Lilly & Co.’s donanemab and Biogen and Eisai’s lecanemab, speeding up their consideration for approval.
+The FDA will hasten the review of two more new Alzheimer's drug candidates, Eli Lilly & Co.'s donanemab and Biogen and Eisai's lecanemab.

 Today, the experimental Eli Lilly drug donanemab received the FDA’s “breakthrough therapy designation” based on its potential to treat Alzheimer’s disease.
 The FDA granted the same accelerated designation to lecanemab, a drug being developed by Biogen and Eisai, earlier this week.
 Both are designed to fight Alzheimer’s by reducing the presence of the disease’s hallmark beta-amyloid protein aggregations in the brain.